OI-wiki/i18n/docs/tools/editor/eclipse.md

 ## Advanced Readings

-The manual of Eclipse is detailed, therefore we recommend newly users to visit manual or google when encountering problems.
+The manual of Eclipse is detailed, therefore we recommend newly users to read the manual or Google when encountering problems.
 And Eclipse's feel of use is similar to Visual Studio.

 Similar to [Visual Studio Code](./vscode.md), Eclipse provides many plug-ins, which may help Eclipse be even easy to use.